Viktor Yanukovych: Persecution of opposition

-Press censorship allegation
+Press censorship

 As president, Yanukovych stated in early February 2010 that he would support the freedom of speech of journalists and protect their interests.
 During spring 2010 Ukrainian journalists and Reporters Without Borders complained of censorship by Yanukovych's Presidential Administration; despite statements by Yanukovych how deeply he valued press freedom and that 'free, independent media that must ensure society's unimpeded access to information.'

 Anonymous journalists stated early May 2010 that they were voluntarily tailoring their coverage so as not to offend the Yanukovych administration and the Azarov Government.
 The Azarov Government, the Presidential Administration and Yanukovych himself denied being involved with censorship.
-In a press conference 12 May 2010 President Yanukovych's representative in the Verkhovna Rada Yury Miroshnychenko stated that Yanukovych was against political repression for criticism of the regime.
+In a press conference 12 May 2010 President Yanukovych's representative in the Parliament Yury Miroshnychenko stated that Yanukovych was against political repression for criticism of the regime.

+The first Year of Yanukovych's presidency saw a significant increase in the number of crimes against journalists, as reported by the Kharkiv Human Rights Protection Group.
+Many reporters would be illegally searched, detained and interrogated by authorities.